TrainWeb.org Facebook Page

 Leaving that American Flag behind.

-You can see the hiking trails on the hillside.
+The hiking trails are visible on the hillside.

-San Clemente Metrolink North Beach station.
+Metrolink's San Clemente North Beach station.
 Now for the run along the Pacific surf.

 The San Clemente Pier.

-The train ran by the San Onofre Nuclear Generating Station also known as Dolly Parton by old time railroaders.
+The San Onofre Nuclear Generating Station, also known as Dolly Parton by old-time railroaders.

 Intermediate signals between CP Songs and CP Don.